How to Terminate a Contract With a Client

 Having a legit, professionally written signed contract is a crucial place to start your work with a customer, so pat yourself on the back for getting that right.
 (And if you’re a coach or an online service provider still in need of the right contracts to protect yourself and your work with your customers online, I’ve got you covered.)

-Even if you were initially excited to work with a certain customer, sometimes client relationships don’t work out even if both parties agreed and it’s time say bye, bye, bye.
+Even if you were initially excited to work with a certain customer, sometimes client relationships don’t work out even if both parties agreed and it’s time say bye, bye, bye (I dive more into when clients are a pain in this podcast episode of On Your Terms™).
 How you say bye is just as important because that could impact you legally — so that’s what we’re going to focus on today.

 All Good Things Come to an End